 The Corporation does not have a compensation plan under which securities of the Corporation are authorized for issuance.
-See "Executive Compensation -Share Based Awards" in Schedule "A" of this Annual Information Form for a description of the Fortis 2012 Stock Option Plan.
+See "Executive Compensation-Share Based Awards" in Schedule "A" of this Annual Information Form for a description of equity plans related to securities of the Corporation's parent company Fortis Inc.